phogolabs/inflate/README.md

 ## Motivation

-There are many packages that supports data type conversions but neither of them have good support for extensibility and handling different scenarios.
-The purpose of this library is to cover cases in which we want to make data manipulations based on specific needs.
-The library works in greedy manner by trying to convert as much as it can values from one type to another.
+The project is motivated from the fact that there are no packages that do that conversion of OpenAPI parameters serialization format.
+The library works in greedy manner.
+It tries to convert incompatible values as much as it can.

 Thanks for the inspiration to the contributors of the following projects: